webit-de/typo3-imagewidthspecificationwizard/Documentation/Introduction/WhatDoesItDo/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-- This backendextension attaches a selectfield to contentelements like »textpic« or »images« to provide a set of default values for the width of an image
+- This backend extension attaches a select field to content elements like »textpic« or »images« to provide a set of default values for the width of an image